 Towering above Lake Superior are the most prominent of Pictured Rocks National Lakeshore's geographic and scientific features - the multicolored sandstone cliffs for which the lakeshore is named.
 These cliffs reach to a height of 200 feet above the lake and extend 15 of the 42 miles of shoreline within park boundaries.

-Equally important as these cliffs in geographic and scientific significance are the Grand Sable Dunes, sand dunes perched atop five square miles of high sand bluffs at the eastern portion of the lakeshore.
-Miles of unspoiled beaches are a third prominent feature of the lakeshore.
+Equally important as these cliffs in scientific significance are the Grand Sable Dunes, sand dunes with unique plant communities perched atop five square miles of high sand/rock bluffs at the eastern end of the park.
+Miles of unspoiled beaches are a third prominent feature of the park.

-The scientific features of the park reach far beyond the visually spectacular.
+The scientific features of the national lakeshore reach far beyond the visually spectacular.
 Because of its location within the transition zone between the boreal and eastern deciduous forest biomes, Pictured Rocks has elements of both forest types.
-Hardwood forests of maple and beach are prevalent, but conifers dominate some sites.
-Soils range from well drained sandy sols to hydric soils.
+Hardwood forests of maple and beech are prevalent, but conifers dominate some sites.
+Soils range from well drained sandy soils to hydric soils.
 Streams, ponds, marshes, bogs, and other aquatic habitats are abundant.
-Lake Superior wields a powerful climatic force over the region; by keeping adjacent lands warmer in winter and cooler in summer, it greatly inluences physical condiontions and hence biotic communities.
+Lake Superior wields a powerful climatic force over the region; by keeping adjacent lands warmer in winter and cooler in summer, it greatly influences physical conditions that impact the park's plant and animal communities.

 Natural Features & Ecosystems

-The park is rich with sandstone cliffs, perched sand dunes, and unspoiled beaches.
-All home to a diverse array of ecosystems.
+The park is rich with sandstone cliffs, perched sand dunes, forests, beaches, wetlands, and many other natural features.